 There are many benefits associated with running performance marketing campaigns.
 Below we take you through some of those benefits:

-- Low risk: By paying when a specific action is completed, you feel your money is being well spent.
+- Performance marketing is low-risk.
+By paying when a specific action is completed, you feel your money is being well spent.
 This automatically reduces the risk of spending and not seeing the desired results.

-- ROI-focused: Performance marketing is ROI-focused.
-This fact makes it easier for businesses and marketers to target campaigns in a high ROI way.
+- Performance marketing is fully focused on ROI, or return on investment.
+Thus, this marketing strategy makes it easier for businesses and marketers to target campaigns based on high ROI.

-- Allows you to build your own brand: This is one of the obvious benefits this strategy guarantees.
-Basically, performance marketing allows you to build your brand through third-party partners with their own budgets and audiences.
+- Performance marketing allows you to build and grow your own brand through third-party partners with their own budgets and audiences.
 The outcome is increased targeted traffic, increased audience, and more market share.

 - Website traffic

-Once you have a stable team and a sound strategy, you are ready to go live (launch your performance marketing campaigns.)
+Once you have a stable team and a sound strategy, you are ready to launch your performance marketing campaigns.

-We talked about real work kicking in, right?.
-This is the stage where the real work starts.
-Campaigns will begin to generate data; marketers will be more focused on optimizing individual campaigns for performance and advertisers will have the task of optimizing for top-performing ad source.
-It is a step that is quite involving one that allows advertisers to grow sales and increase ROI.
+This is the stage where the real work starts, where campaigns begin to generate data.
+Marketers will be more focused on optimizing individual campaigns for performance, and advertisers will have the task of optimizing for top-performing ad sources.
+It is a step that is quite involved, but one that allows advertisers to grow sales and increase ROI.